Consumer Medicine Information

 These side effects are usually mild.

-Some of these side effects may go away after a while.
+Some of these side effects may go a

 Tell your doctor as soon as possible if you notice the following: